PRIMES: Program for Research in Mathematics, Engineering and Science for High School Students

 - John von Neumann

-MIT PRIMES offers research projects and guided reading to students living within driving distance from Boston.
+MIT PRIMES is a free year-long after-school program that offers research projects and guided reading to high school students living within driving distance from Boston.
 Program participants work with MIT researchers on exciting unsolved problems in mathematics, computer science, and computational biology.

-PRIMES-USA is a distance mentoring math research section for high school juniors from across the United States (outside of Greater Boston).
+PRIMES-USA is a free year-long distance mentoring math research section for high school juniors from across the United States (outside of Greater Boston).

-PRIMES Circle is a math enrichment section for high school students from underrepresented groups living within commuting distance from Boston.
+PRIMES Circle is a free spring-term math enrichment section for high school students from underrepresented groups living within commuting distance from Boston.

-PRIMES STEP is a math enrichment section for middle school students from Greater Boston.
+PRIMES STEP is a year-long math enrichment program for middle school students from Greater Boston.